Regional-Modeling-LATMOS-IGE/FLEXPART/README.md

 ./setup_local.sh
 ```

-6. Setup to use the Copernicus Climate Data Store on Spirit.
+6. Setup to use the Copernicus Climate Data Store on Spirit

 Register at: https://cds.climate.copernicus.eu/

 Setup the CDS API on Spirit by following these instructions: https://cds.climate.copernicus.eu/api-how-to